The Sappers Association [NZ] Inc

 Colonel Commandant

-Lastly, I wish to thank you Sappers and whanau, serving or not, who retain a passion for the Corps.
-I became a Facebooker only last year so I thank those who administer and use social media for the greater good, to inform and keep an eye on our mates.
-I often remind myself that former Sappers watch the Corps via a variety of means and it is their legacy that we carry forward.
+Lastly, thank you Sappers and whanau, serving or not, who have passion for our Corps.
+Thanks those who administer social media for the greater good; to keep an eye on our mates and to remember those who went before us.
+Former Sappers watch us closely and it is their legacy we carry forward.

 Nga kaihanga e mahi mo ratou i tenei ra,